Entrepreneurs' Organization: Global Entrepreneur Indicator

 The Global Entrepreneur Indicator (GEI) began in 2010 as a semi-annual survey of the membership of the Entrepreneurs' Organization.
 The Global Entrepreneur Indicator surveys a globally representative sample of entrepreneurs to predict economic trends in a number of areas, including job creation, profits and debt loads, economic forecasting, and the business environment.

 In 2012, the GEI found that approximately 60% of businesses experienced a net profit, while 59% increased their employee headcount.

+International chapters

+Entrepreneurs’ Organization operates through a global network of local chapters established in major business centers worldwide.
+As of recent years, the organization has maintained chapters in countries including the United States, Canada, the United Kingdom, Germany, France, Switzerland, the Netherlands, Spain, Italy, Australia, New Zealand, India, Singapore, Hong Kong, China, Japan, Brazil, Mexico, Argentina, South Africa, the United Arab Emirates, Israel, and others.
+These national and city-based chapters function as the primary units of member engagement, organizing local forums, educational programs, and networking activities while remaining integrated into EO’s regional and global governance structure.